 Further alterations have been made over the last 20 years mostly to the interior of the club.

-Changes were also made to the structure of the club itself over the years.
-Poker machines were introduced in 1950 and a liquor licence obtained in 1952.
+Changes were also made to the structure of the club itself over the years with a liquor licence obtained in 1952.

 However, during all the changes made to the club, greens and clubhouse, the main aim of the Lorn Park Bowling Club has been the playing and promotion of bowls.

 Over the years members have achieved distinction in the sport of bowls.
 They can be found in the Honour Board section of this website.
 However, of particular note is Ellis Crew who was an Australian champion.
 Also of note was the winning of the Number 1 Pennant at least 13 times since 1932 and between 1961 and 1967 it won it 6 years running.
 In 1941-42 the Club won the Numbers 1, 2 and 3 Pennants and in 1961 was runner-up at the State Play-Offs.

 In more recent times Lorn Park has continued to compete well at District Level with Pennant wins in Nos 4 and 7 grade in 2007 and No 4 in 2012.
 The women’s club has also tasted success in Grades 4 and 3, the Grade 3 team making it to the State Play-Offs in 2010.

 Other notable club achievements were to bowlers winning the singles, pairs, triples and fours championships in the one year.
 The late Jack Spohr was the first in 1965, Keith McLeod in 1979 and the late Eric Clements in 1990.
 Another achievement at club level was in 2000 when Don Threlfo was club champion, his wife Shirley the women’s club champion and they combined that year to also win the mixed pairs championship.
 Another bowling winner is Ken Barnes who has won the Consistency Singles so many times that he is known as ‘Mr Consistency’.